heckermanmajo/nim2/engine/readme.md

-- make control groups the element of control
-- dont seklect units, only select control groups
 - if a control group gets a chunk as target do not allow this if one of the same faction is there if so, chose a border chunk as target position